Eras

 years later, the Persians reoccupied their former possession.

-In the first weeks of 333 BC, the Macedonian king Alexander
+In the first weeks of 333 BC, the Makedonian king Alexander

 the Great occupied the Pamphylian coast.
 He left his personal

-friend Nearchus in charge of the country, which he organized
+friend Nearchos in charge of the country, which he organized

-thoroughly and it never revolted against its new Macedonian
+thoroughly and it never revolted against its new Makedonian

 masters.
 In the years after Alexander's death, it was first

-part of the empire of Antigonus Monophthalmus, but in the
+part of the empire of Antigonos Monophthalmos, but in the

 third century BC, the Ptolemies ruled the country, then succeeded

-by the Seleucids.
+by the Seleukids.
 Side and Perge continued to flourish; new

 When the

-Romans defeated the Seleucid king Antiochus III, they ordered
+Romans defeated the Seleukid king Antiochus III, they ordered

-him to give up Pamphylia, which was given to Rome's ally Pergamum
+him to give up Pamphylia, which was given to Rome's ally Pergamon

 (188 BC).
 The new rulers founded Attalia in 150 BC, and seem